top of page

 Management

-Jacob Aarup-Andersen serves as the CEO of Carlsberg, a position he assumed in September 2023.
-Although new to the brewing industry, he brings with him a strong leadership track record from a range of global companies.
-Prior to joining Carlsberg, he was the CEO of ISS, a global leader in facility management with 360,000 employees across 60 countries.
-Under his leadership, ISS made significant progress in operational execution and profitability, earning him broad recognition in the business community.
-Before ISS, he held senior executive roles at Danske Bank and Danica Pension, and earlier in his career, he worked in investment banking and asset management at Goldman Sachs and TPG-Axon Capital.
-Jacob Aarup-Andersen holds a master’s degree in economics from the University of Copenhagen, where he was known for his extraordinary intellect, earning him the nickname “Guld-Jacob,” or “Gold-Jacob,” during his studies.
-He also serves on the Board of Directors of SEB Group, a leading Nordic financial services group.
-Since joining Carlsberg, Jacob Aarup-Andersen has quickly set a tone of ambition and disciplined growth.
-In his first earnings call as CEO, he emphasized his belief in the power of compounding earnings growth and underscored his commitment to delivering positive earnings growth every year.
-He also signaled a shift in strategic focus, stating that Carlsberg would place a greater emphasis on long-term growth, ensuring it receives equal weight alongside earnings and free cash flow in executive incentives.
-Notably, he raised the company’s long-term ambition for organic revenue growth to a compound annual growth rate of 4% to 6%, up from the previous target of 3% to 5%.
-Although still early in his tenure, Jacob Aarup-Andersen’s leadership at ISS and his clear strategic vision for Carlsberg give me confidence in his ability to guide the company through its next phase of growth.
+Jacob Aarup-Andersen serves as the CEO of Carlsberg, a role he assumed in September 2023.
+Although new to the brewing industry, he brings a strong leadership and transformation track record from large, complex, and operationally intensive global organizations.
+Prior to joining Carlsberg, Jacob Aarup-Andersen was the CEO of ISS, a global leader in facility management with more than 360.000 employees across over 60 countries.
+During his tenure, he led a multi-year turnaround focused on operational discipline, contract quality, and margin improvement, materially strengthening profitability and cash generation while simplifying the business and sharpening strategic focus.
+His leadership at ISS earned broad recognition for disciplined execution in a low-margin, people-intensive industry.
+Before ISS, Jacob Aarup-Andersen held senior executive roles at Danske Bank and Danica Pension, where he gained deep experience in capital allocation, risk management, and large-scale organisational leadership within highly regulated environments.
+Earlier in his career, he worked in investment banking and asset management at Goldman Sachs and TPG-Axon Capital, giving him a strong foundation in financial analysis, valuation, and strategic decision-making.
+He holds a master’s degree in economics from the University of Copenhagen, where he earned the nickname “Guld-Jacob” or “Gold-Jacob” for his exceptional academic performance.
+In addition to his executive role, he serves on the Board of Directors of SEB Group, one of the leading Nordic financial services institutions.
+Since joining Carlsberg, Jacob Aarup-Andersen has quickly set a tone of ambition, clarity, and disciplined growth.
+In his first earnings call as CEO, he highlighted the importance of compounding earnings over time and made clear his expectation that the company should deliver positive earnings growth every year.
+He also signaled a meaningful shift in strategic priorities by elevating long-term growth to carry equal weight alongside earnings and free cash flow in executive incentives.
+Reflecting this mindset, he raised Carlsberg’s long-term organic revenue growth ambition to a compound annual growth rate of 4 to 6%, up from the previous target of 3 to 5%.
+While still early in his tenure, Jacob Aarup-Andersen’s experience running large global businesses and his emphasis on steady, long-term growth give me confidence in his ability to lead Carlsberg through its next phase of development.

 The Numbers